 Advisors are preparing for the Department of Labor’s fiduciary rule in the same way America has been preparing for Donald Trump’s run for president, says Raef Lee of SEI Advisor Network.

-“I’ll make a terrible analogy,” Lee said during a visit to ThinkAdvisor’s New York office.
+“I’ll make a terrible analogy,” Lee said during a visit to our sister site, ThinkAdvisor, at their New York office.
 “Trump is now the leader of the party just about.
 Nobody did anything about that for the last year.
 The writing was on the wall.
 It’s the same thing with the DOL.”

 The SEI Advisor Network has about $50 billion in assets from about 7,000 firms, so Lee, the managing director and head of new services and strategic partnerships, and his colleague John Anderson, head of practice management solutions, get a lot of insight into what issues are top-of-mind for advisors.